Polymer/old-docs-site/0.5/articles/unit-testing-elements.md

 1. Create a new HTML file in the tests directory (e.g core-selector-basic-test.html).
 You can use our `<seed-element>` [unit test boilerplate](https://github.com/PolymerLabs/seed-element/blob/master/test/basic-test.html) as a starting point.
 It already references the relevant web-component-tester dependencies you'll need.

 2. Author your tests in the file you created (e.g in `core-selector-basic-test.html`).
-Some tips are available in the tutorial later on on how to test attributes and events.
+Some tips are available in the tutorial later on covering how to test attributes and events.

 3. The WCT test runner creates an implicit suite for the entire test file.
 This means you can have any number of top level `test`s as you would like.
 That said, you can optionally define a new suite for a set of tests around a new element too.
 For the my-tabs element, this might look as follows: